avartanii/CaseX/documents/softwareRequirementsSpecification.md

 - 5.3.2.14 The Backend shall respond with a 504 error code if the server is not receiving a response from the backend servers within the allotted time period.
 - 5.3.2.15 The Backend shall respond with a 200 code when an HTTP request is successfully made.
 - 5.3.2.16 The Backend shall have a REST API that can be called by the Frontend through an HTTP request.
+- 5.3.2.17 The Backend shall import PDF data sheets uploaded by the user.
+- 5.3.2.18 The Backend shall parse the PDF data sheets.
+- 5.3.2.29 The Backend shall validate the data entered through the PDF data sheet.
+- 5.3.2.20 The Backend shall use optical character recognition (OCR) to read handwritten data on the PDF data sheet.
+- 5.3.2.21 The Backend shall export queried data to an Excel file format.
+- 5.3.2.22 The Backend shall import data from an Excel file format.

 ### 5.3.3	Database